Kate Ryan: 2013–present: non-album singles

 After Electroshock was released, Ryan expressed via Facebook her intention to only release non-album singles, as she feels that the music industry is changing, by the fact that almost nobody buys full albums anymore, with iTunes.
 She started this purpose releasing the non-album singles "Light in the Dark", released via iTunes on 24 May 2013, and "Heart Flow", released on 13 August 2013.
 "Heart Flow" was also the anthem of the World Outgames 2013.
-On December 2013, she recorded "Sé que tu lluitaràs", a Catalan-language cover of Bob Sinclar's song "World, Hold On (Children of the Sky)".
+In December 2013, she recorded "Sé que tu lluitaràs", a Catalan-language cover of Bob Sinclar's song "World, Hold On (Children of the Sky)".
 It was included on the various artists compilation El disc de la Marató 2013 (TV3).

 On 1 September 2014, Ryan released a new song via iTunes, "Not Alone", which is a Franco-English song.

 In August 2015, Ryan released a new single via iTunes, "Runaway (Smalltown Boy)", which is a cover of British band Bronski Beat's song "Smalltown Boy".
 The song is also included on the various artists compilation MNM Summertime 2015.

 In January 2016, Ryan released another single via iTunes, this time a cover of British singer Black's song "Wonderful Life".
 In June 2016, she released a new single via iTunes, "Comment te dire adieu", a cover of the song by French singer Françoise Hardy, which is also a French-language cover of the song "It Hurts to Say Goodbye", originally performed by American singer Margaret Whiting.